 Rice Lake is also a very popular fishing destination (sadly, for the fish) for people from Ontario and from across the U.S. border.
 Many people have been coming here in the summer for generations.
 Although my exodus from Toronto was forced (I could no longer afford the little house I’d restored), my move here is one of the best things I’ve ever done.
 My professional background is with the not-for-profit sector where I worked as an editor, an administrator, and in publicity and P.R.
 I began with Ontario Nature (it was then the Federation of Ontario Naturalists) and my love of the natural world has since been the underpinning of my life.
 I attended the Kyoto climate change summit on a contract with ICLEI (International Council for Local Environmental Initiatives).
 I also worked with a co-operative theatre company (Tamahnous Theatre in Vancouver), and children’s media (OWL magazines, books and television).
 When I moved here, I was a freelance writer and editor, then worked as the manager of the Northumberland Orchestra & Choir (a wonderful group of dedicated amateur musicians), then as administrator of Hospice Northumberland.

 When I left Hospice, “Smallbones Studio of Home Arts & Sustainable Living” was born.
 I took leap and the net will appear to heart (a phrase I’ve had on my bulletin board for decades).
 I began making natural, healthful and sustainable alternatives for the items that we use every day, things such as a bar of soap.
-I retired the e-commerce part of this website in early 2014, but I’m now adding a few of my handmade items back (February 2017).
-You can also find these, plus vintage items, in my SmallbonesShop on Etsy along with vintage things inherited and collected.
+I retired the e-commerce part of this website in early 2014, but I’m now adding my handmade items back.
+I’m listing my vintage items on eBay.
+Many things are still in SmallbonesShop, but it will be closed soon.

 I love gardening — from organically grown vegetables and berries to native forbes, shrubs and trees.
 And, of course, there’s my “Sally Garden” devoted to beautifully coloured willows for basketry.
 The plan is to eventually delve into willow art and basketry – I’ve always wanted to experiment with living willow structures.
 Apart from the gardens, I mow very little ‘lawn’.
 There are paths cut and one small mowed section near the pond.
 A vegetarian since 1984 and now a vegan, I’m expanding the veg and herb gardens every year.